OBOAcademy/obook/04-OntologyTheory/README.md

 **Second Instructor:** Nico Matentzoglu

 ## Description
 We discuss the need for ontologies and explain the basic principles of ontology engineering.
-By the end of this course you should:
+By the end of this session you should:

-1. Be able to explain why we need ontologies.
+1. Be able to explain why we need ontologies
-2. Build a basic ontology yourself.
+2. Build a basic ontology yourself
-3. Know how to bring your ontology engineering skills to the next level.
+3. Know how to bring your ontology engineering skills to the next level
+4. Be able to create a branch in GitHub, make edits in Protege and create a pull request
+5. Know how to write a good ticket on the issue tracker

+## Preparation

+Participants will need to have access to the following resources and tools prior to the training:
+- **GitHub account** - register for a free GitHub account [here](https://github.com/join?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home)
+- **Protege** - Please install Protege 5.5, download it [here](https://protege.stanford.edu/)
+- Please try and install **ELK 0.5** (_For a video showing how to install Elk, click [here](https://www.dropbox.com/s/n3td2n48xmwd3mj/Install_ELK_0.5.mov?dl=0)._)
+  - Click here to get the latest [Protege Plugin latest build](https://oss.sonatype.org/service/local/artifact/maven/content?r=snapshots&g=org.semanticweb.elk&a=elk-distribution-protege&e=zip&v=LATEST) (this is available on the bottom of [ELK pages](https://github.com/liveontologies/elk-reasoner/wiki/GettingElk).
+This will download a zipped file.)
+  - When downloaded, unzip and copy puli and elk jars (two .jar files) in the unpacked directory.
+  -  Paste these files in your Protege plugin directory.
+This is in one of two locations:
+    - ~/.Protege/plugins (note this is usually hidden from finder, but you can see it in the terminal) **or**
+    - Go to Protege in Applications (Finder), right click, 'Show package contents' -> Java -> plugins
+  - Restart Protege.
+You should see ELK 0.5 installed in your Reasoner menu.
+  - Important: it seems Elk 0.5.
+Does not work with all versions of Protege, in particular, 5.2 and below.
+These instructions were only tested with Protege 5.5!
+- _Optional_ **GitHub Desktop** - Please make sure you have some kind of git client installed on your Machine.
+If you are new to Git, please install [GitHub Desktop](https://desktop.github.com/)

 ## Outline

-#
+1. Ontology principles, formalism, semantics (Nico) (~30 min)
+2. Protege tutorial (Nicole) (~90 min)
+3. Review of the Protege interface (Emily and Daniel)
+4. Implement a real world problem (ie work on real GitHub isssues)
+  - Create a branch from GitHub
+  - Edit an ontology in Protege
+  - Create a pull request in GitHub

 ## Topics
 - history of ontologies